3dcitydb/3dcitydb-qgis-explorer/README.md

+:information_source: 3dcitydb-qgis-explorer is in **archive mode** with no significant active development planned.
+We recommend using the [**3DCityDB Tools for QGIS**](https://github.com/tudelft3d/3DCityDB-Tools-for-QGIS) instead.

 # Description

 This plugin allows to load stored in a [3D CityDB](https://www.3dcitydb.org/3dcitydb/) in [QGIS](http://www.qgis.org).
 Is it possible to load the data in a 2D and 3D view.